Early College Alliance (sm)

-Our program is built on the principles of innovation, critical and reflective practice, and high expectations for students and staff alike.
+Our program is built on the principles of innovation, critical and reflective practice, & high expectations for students and staff alike.

-Key features of the ECA include the direct teaching and learning of soft skills, mastery learning, flexible programming, choice theory, and strong partnerships with our public school districts and Eastern Michigan University.
+Key features of the ECA include the direct teaching and learning of soft skills, mastery learning, flexible programming, choice theory, and strong partnerships with our districts and Eastern Michigan University.

 VISION: The vision of the ECA is to bridge the gap between high school and college, enhancing life outcomes while fostering a democratic society.

-MISSION: The mission of the ECA is to empower high school students from diverse backgrounds to earn up to 60 university credits towards a Bachelor's Degree.
+MISSION: The mission of the ECA is to empower high school students from diverse backgrounds to earn up to 65 university credits toward a Bachelor's Degree.

-VALUES: The values of the ECA are Social Justice, Strong & Supportive Relationships, Diversity, Growth Mindset, & Individualized Pathways.
+VALUES: The values of the ECA are Social Justice, Strong and Supportive Relationships, Diversity, Growth Mindset, and Individualized Pathways.